 Inbound connections can be defined, based on protocol, packet type, port, and source in CIDR specification.
-For example, allowing inbound connections via TCP port 8081 from anywhere (0.0.0.0/0) allows cmgui to communicate via its custom protocol with the default CMDaemon back end on the head node.
+For example, allowing inbound connections via TCP port 8081 from anywhere (0.0.0.0/0) allows cmgui to communicate from anywhere via its custom protocol with the default CMDaemon back end on the head node.

-The default security group setting should also be modified by the administrator at this point if a standalone cmgui is to be used to control the cluster (section 2.3).
-For regular use in a cluster-on-demand setup, lag is reduced if a standalone cmgui is used rather than running a cmgui originating from the head node via an ssh -X connection.
+The default security group setting should be restricted by the administrator if a standalone cmgui is to be used to control the cluster (section 2.3).
+For regular use in a cluster on demand setup, lag is reduced if a standalone cmgui is used rather than running a cmgui originating from the head node via an ssh -X connection.